 Number of Employees on Same Flight

-The President, Provost and Vice President for Administration and Finance of Valparaiso University are not permitted to travel on the same flight.
+The President, Provost and Senior Vice President for Finance and Administration of Valparaiso University are not permitted to travel on the same flight.

 Frequent Flyer Program